Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Setup of N -body simulations

 \subsection{Resolution convergence}

-Previous works \citep[see, for instance,][]{Joyce:2005nr,Marcos:2008rb,Garrison:2016vvp} showed that the mass element discretization and their departure from the fluid limit at initial conditions introduces transient systematic effects on \textit{N}-body simulations. \citet{Michaux:2020yis} showed that the impact of these transients is significantly suppressed if simulations start from initial conditions generated with higher-order Lagrangian perturbation theory using a grid of elements with more planes of symmetry at the closest redshift prior to shell-crossing.
+Previous works \citep[see e.g.][]{Joyce:2005nr,Marcos:2008rb,Garrison:2016vvp} showed that the mass element discretization and their departure from the fluid limit at initial conditions introduces transient systematic effects on \textit{N}-body simulations. \citet{Michaux:2020yis} showed that the impact of these transient effects is significantly suppressed if simulations start from initial conditions generated with higher order Lagrangian perturbation theory using a grid of elements with more planes of symmetry at the closest redshift prior to shell-crossing.